KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/introduction-to-atomicdex.md

 #### About AtomicDEX Setup

-The AtomicDEX Setup section contains basic information about setting up and using a AtomicDEX-enabled environment.
+The AtomicDEX Setup section contains basic information about setting up and using an AtomicDEX-enabled environment.

 #### About AtomicDEX Tutorials